 Sizing the generator on the basis of 2:1 with the UPS will overcome this problem.

 For example, a 100kVA UPS will require a 200kVA Generator as both standby and prime power source.

 The clean waveform is apparent as well as nearly unity power i.e. 1:1.

-Additionally, it is wise NEVER wise to put laser printers or lighting circuits onto any UPS, as these will cause greater harmonic distortion.
+Additionally, it is NEVER wise to put laser printers or lighting circuits onto any UPS.
+These will cause greater harmonic distortion.

-Harmonic distortion is less of an issue when using True ON-Line UPS which produce their own power from AC to DC and then back to AC.
+Harmonic distortion is less of an issue when using True ON-Line UPS.Producing their own power from AC to DC and then back to AC.

 Search – Knowledge Base